EmployeeIssues.comU.S. Employee Rights in Plain English

 Drugs or the resulting chemical changes (metabolites) stay in your body for some time after use, without intervention.
 How long after drug use that a test can detect it, is called drug detection time.

 Drug detection time depends on a variety of variables.
-But, drug detection time estimates have been worked out by the National Institute on Drug Abuse (NIDA), a division of the U.S. Department of Health and Human Services (HHS).
+Regardless, drug detection time estimates have been worked out by the National Institute on Drug Abuse (NIDA), a division of the U.S. Department of Health and Human Services (HHS).

-Results of Prescription Medications for a Workplace Drug Test
+Prescription Medications and Workplace Drug Testing

 So, be sure to tell your "testers" if you are taking one or more medications prescribed by a doctor.
-Also make sure they put it in writing, if they don't give you the opportunity.
+Also make sure that they put it in writing, if they don't give you the opportunity.

 Next Page > Workplace Drug Testing Employee Rights and Concerns (Cont.)